cjtoolkit/gobox/README.md

 //go:generate gobox tools/embedder internal generated_const.go resources/*
 ```

-I the tools are not installed it, will install automatically.
+If the tools are not installed it, will install automatically.

 ## Note